 Research shows that exposure to even small levels of secondhand tobacco smoke is associated with the development of many serious health problems, including heart disease, cancer, chronic respiratory infections, and asthma.
 Exposure to secondhand smoke during pregnancy can harm a baby’s healthy growth and development for years to come.
 Prenatal exposure to tobacco smoke is associated with abnormal lung function in infancy that can persist through adolescence, as well as lower birth weights, premature delivery, Sudden Infant Death Syndrome (SIDS), and miscarriage.

-Center research is showing that exposure to secondhand tobacco smoke may worsen health problems linked with exposure to PAHs in air pollution as well as conditions of poverty:
+Center research is showing that exposure to secondhand tobacco smoke may worsen health problems linked with exposure to PAH in air pollution as well as conditions of poverty:

-- Results from our Mothers and Newborns Studies suggest that the interaction of prenatal exposure to PAHs and postnatal exposure to secondhand tobacco smoke leads to increased respiratory symptoms and a probable diagnosis of asthma by ages one and two years.
-Respiratory symptoms include cough, difficulty breathing, wheeze, and probable asthma.
-(Miller et al., 2004)
+- Results from our Mothers and Newborns Studies suggest that the interaction of prenatal exposure to PAH and postnatal exposure to secondhand tobacco smoke leads to increased respiratory symptoms and a probable diagnosis of asthma by ages one and two years.
+Respiratory symptoms include cough, difficulty breathing, wheeze, and probable asthma (Miller et al., 2004).

 - Children prenatally exposed to secondhand smoke — especially children experiencing material hardship (unmet basic needs such as food, clothing, and housing) — had significantly reduced scores on tests of cognitive development at two years of age (Rauh et al., 2004).